Algebraic File Synchronization: Adequacy and Completeness: Reconciliation

+If $B$ has a command on $m$, let it be $\cqrmv$.
+As Lemma\nobreakspace \ref {simple_distant_pairs} applies to $B$, we know that $\cxynv$ (which is in $B$), and $\cqrmv$ must also form a construction or destruction pair.
+As $\cxynv$ cannot be both a construction and a destruction command, this pair must be of the same type as $\czwmv\cc\cxynv$, and as the relationship between $n$ and $m$ is given, we know $\cqrmv$ must precede $\cxynv$ in $B$.

+Because the output value of the first command in construction and destruction pairs is determined by the type of the pair, $r=w$.
+Also, as $\worksmnilb{A,B}$, from Lemma\nobreakspace \ref {worksinputmatch} we know that $[q]=[z]$.
+Therefore $\cqrmv=\czwmv$, which is a contradiction as $\czwmv$ was not marked, but we see it must also be in $B$.

-If $B$ has no command on $m$, then let $B'$ be $B$, but with an extra command added to it just before $\cxynv$ according to Rules\nobreakspace \ref {ax_child_assert} and\nobreakspace \ref {ax_parent_assert}, from which we know that $B'\equiv B$.
-We also know that $B'$ is still minimal (but no longer simple).
+The last remaining case is when there is no command on $m$ in $B$.
+Let $B'$ be $B$ with an extra assertion command added just before $\cxynv$ according to Rules\nobreakspace \ref {ax_child_assert} and\nobreakspace \ref {ax_parent_assert}, from which we know that $B'\equiv B$.
+Let the new command be $\cqrmv$.
+As $B'$ is still minimal (but no longer simple), the argument above applies, and we again know that $[q]=[z]$ and $r=w$.
+As $\cqrmv$ is an assertion command, $[q]=[r]$ also holds, from which $[z]=[w]$ (as $[z]=[q]=[r]=[w]$), which is a contradiction as $A$ contains no assertion commands. \end{proof}

-In either case, therefore, we have a minimal $B'$ which has a command on $m$ just before $\cxynv$ and $B'\equiv B$.
-Let this command on $m$ be $\cqrmv$.